The Morality of Diet and Humane

 Today, much research has been carried out on the negative effects of meat, egg and dairy products on humans, leading to a wide range of disease.
 I strongly urge everyone to read the China Study by Campbell and Campbell.
 It connects many of today's dominant ailments, cancer, heart disease and diabetes, directly to our "western diet".

 But today the issue is far greater than detrimental effects of these products on humans.
-Farming has become a mega dollar industry, no longer "simple" agriculture.
+Factory farming is now a mega dollar industry, no longer "simple" agriculture.
 Squeezing every extra drop of milk from a cow or every additional ounce of flesh from a calf, translates into more money for the corporation, and a more favourable financial report to the shareholders.
 Animals are loaded with growth hormones, injected full of antibiotics and other drugs, provided feed to increase factory output but damaging to their health and wellbeing, held in confinement lest their valuable flesh turn into inedible, or lower dollar achieving, muscle.
 Calves are kept in the dark to bring about anaemia so that their valuable meat will be white and not red.
 And please don't imagine that you are not ingesting these "chemicals".

 And don't think it is just the farm animals.
 Tuna is now contaminated with such high levels of mercury metal that most countries have issued warnings on consumption by pregnant women, and in Australia, for children up to six years of age.
-Salmon, once called the "Chicken of the Sea", is no longer fished from the sea, but farmed, the close proximity of the fish in their cramped environment again necessitating antibiotics, the lack of their "real" environment requiring artificial colouring because the consumer is prepared to pay more for "red" or worse, won't purchase white.
+Salmon, once called the "Chicken of the Sea", is no longer fished fresh from the sea, but farmed, the close proximity of the fish in their cramped environment again necessitating antibiotics, the lack of their "real" environment requiring artificial colouring because the consumer is prepared to pay more for "red" or worse, won't purchase white.

 The use of DDT, toxic to humans and animals when swallowed or absorbed through the skin, and other pesticides, are used unsparingly, driven purely by the greed of the manufacturers.
 While DDT has been banned in the U.S. since 1972, its effects from runoff spread far and wide into the ecosystem -- and please do not assume that the replacement chemicals are "good" for you, even if approved by the authorities.
 The food industry presents a huge and powerful lobby.
 And America's democratic is driven by these powerful interest groups.